Karemelshimi/Customers-Personality-Analysis-SQL/README.md

 ```
 ![Screenshot (151)](https://github.com/Karemelshimi/Customers-Personality-Analysis/assets/153403784/81cc93f2-1945-4639-88e4-62da56b6283f)

-- This shows that the highest and lowest income, the highest was 666,666 which is a bit odd compared to the rest of the top 10 income so i will remove it.
+- This shows that the highest and lowest income, the highest was 666,666 which is a bit odd compared to the rest of the top 10 income so I will remove it.

 ```SQL
 SELECT TOP 10 Income